vega-2135/vint-age/staticfiles/staticfiles/staticfiles/README.md

 - ### Shopping Bag Page
 The Shopping Bag Page displays rows of products that have been added to the shopping bag.
 Each row features an image of the product followed by a small description, including the product's SKU and size (when applicable).
 The price, quantity, and subtotal for each product are also shown.

+When the user clicks on the product's name or image they are redirected to the detail page of that product.

 The quantity section includes a spinner control menu that allows the user to increase or decrease the number of items they want to purchase for a given product.
 It also includes update and remove options.
 The update option adjusts the quantity of a product if the user changes it, while the remove option deletes the product entirely from the shopping bag.

 At the bottom right of the page, the following details are displayed: